What is a Mesh Network?

 Note: Wireless Meshing must be enabled in your Network Application settings.

-Mesh networks should only be used to supplement a wired network.
+Mesh networks should only be supplemental.

-Minimize the number of wireless “hops”.
+Minimize the number of wireless 'hops.'

 Make sure there is a strong signal between your wirelessly meshed APs.

-We recommend most users to stick with our default settings.
+We recommend our default settings.

 UniFi will automatically pick the best AP to uplink to, as well as the channel on which the APs are wirelessly connected.
 Although you can set these parameters manually, we advise most users to remain on the default settings because an incorrect configuration has the potential to completely break your meshed network.

 Note: Both APs must use the same channel or else you risk breaking your meshed connection.